Ethanlloyd21/MySQL-Employee-Tracker/README.md

 ![](image/schema.PNG)

 ## Install
-* npm i - to use inquirer and other package in order to run the program
+* npm i inquirer - to use inquirer (to interact with the user via command line)
 * npm init - to create a json file
-* npm i mysql - to use MySql database
+* npm i mysql - to connect to MySql database
 * npm console.table - to format tables

 ## Run